Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 • If you see stuck ice or debris, use a plastic stick or wooden spoon to gently dislodge it

-• Do not insert metal objects, which can damage the evaporator prongs
+• Don’t use metal objects, as they can damage the evaporator prongs

-• Remove any debris and ensure the chute is clear
+• Remove any debris and make sure the chute is clear

 Step 5: Perform a Full System Reset

-Sometimes the Frigidaire EFIC189 control board gets stuck in an error state and stops responding to normal commands.
+Sometimes, the EFIC189 control board gets stuck in an error state and stops responding to normal commands.
 A full reset often clears these faults and restores operation.

 1. Unplug the EFIC189 from the electrical outlet